 Since I’ve been fortunate enough to visit both destinations, I thought it might be a good idea to shed some light on this subject from my own perspective.
 Or rather, put some fuel to the fire, because I also have a strong opinion about which destination is a better choice. 😀

 Looking from the perspective of someone living in Qatar.
 Both destinations can be reached from Doha with a direct flight, which is amazing.
 It takes a bit less than 5h to get to the Maldives, while a flight to Seychelles is approx. 45min longer.
 You can expect to pay slightly more for a flight to Seychelles, but that’s justified by the difference in distance.
-Last time I checked, you could expect to pay around QAR 3,300-3,700 for an adult ticket if you planned to travel in December.
+Last time I checked, you could expect to pay around QAR 3,300-3,700 for an adult ticket if you planned to travel during peak season.

 What makes the difference then?
 For one thing, it is not uncommon to experience strong turbulence along the route to Seychelles (a pilot friend of mine mentioned that it’s quite normal on this itinerary).
 We did, and it was not the finest of my moments (trying to fill in the visa application card while desperately stopping myself from throwing up on it instead).

 Another aspect that could make a big difference, especially if you’re traveling with overtired kids: I found the immigration and baggage claim process to be much quicker and more effective in Male Airport.